Reconsider travel to Ecuador due to COVID-19. Exercise increased caution in Ecuador due to crime.

 Transnational crime groups operating in Esmeraldas province have engaged in violent crime and killed local citizens in addition to carrying out bombings targeting Ecuadorian military and law enforcement.

 The U.S. government is limited in its ability to provide emergency services to U.S. citizens in the Colombian border area, as U.S. government personnel cannot travel to the provinces of Esmeraldas, Carchi, and Sucumbíos without permission from the Embassy’s security office.
 However, U.S. government personnel are permitted to travel to the northern bank of the Napo River in Sucumbíos, an area approximately four miles wide, and the portion of Esmeraldas province that is south of Esmeraldas city.

 Visit our website for Travel to High-Risk Areas.

-Last Update: Reissued with updates to Level 4 areas.
+Last Update: Reissued with updates to COVID-19 information.